Last Updated: 10/23/23 | October 23rd, 2023

-Before I first visited, I imagined Budapest to be this rundown former Communist capital with little to do.
+Before I first visited Budapest, I pictured the city as a rundown former Communist capital with little to do.
+I thought it would be drab.

-Budapest turned out to be a vibrant city with a rich history, beautiful parks and buildings, bustling food halls, cool underground bars, and centuries-old thermal baths.
+Budapest is a vibrant city with a rich history, beautiful parks and buildings, bustling food halls, cool underground bars, and centuries-old thermal baths.

-To help you plan your visit to this marvelous Central European capital, I’ve created this itinerary with the best things to see and do in Budapest, taking you on — and off — the beaten path so you not only check out the main sights but you also get to know the locals and culture too.
+To help you plan your visit to this marvelous Central European capital, I’ve created this Budapest itinerary with the best things to see and do in the city so you can have an amazing, budget-friendly experience.
+It’s a packed itinerary, but you don’t have to do everything — just pick and choose the things you prefer to see!

-Since Budapest is so neatly divided, it’s best to tackle each half separately.
+Since Budapest is so neatly divided into two parts, it’s best to tackle each half separately.
 Today, we’re going to start with the Buda (west) side of the Danube.
-This is the upper-class, ritzy area — complete with a castle — and it’s filled with lots of museums, historic streets, parks, and regal homes.
+This is the upper-class, ritzy area — complete with a castle — and it’s filled with lots of museums, historic streets, beautiful parks, and regal homes.

 Take a Free Walking Tour

 I love free walking tours.
 If you’ve read some of my other posts, you probably know that already, since I’m always recommending them.
-They give you a wonderful way to get an overview of a place, learn about its culture, and orient yourself.
-Budapest has a number of good tours.
-Check these out (and be sure to tip your guide!):
+They are a wonderful way to get an overview of a place, learn about its culture, orient yourself, and connect with a local guide who can answer all your questions.
+Budapest has a number of good tours — just be sure to tip your guide at the end:

-After the free walking tour, which will last about three hours, head over to Castle Hill.
+After the free walking tour, which lasts about three hours, head over to Castle Hill.

 Tour Castle Hill